24/7 EMERGENCY +1 985 781 0804

 Eligible Applicants

-• Alaska Native Regional/Village Corporation and Metlakatla Indian Community
+• Alaska Native Regional Corporation; Alaska Native Village Corporation; and Metlakatla Indian Community.

-A brownfield site is defined in CERCLA § 101(39) as real property, the expansion, redevelopment, or reuse of which may be complicated by the presence—or potential presence—of hazardous substances, pollutants, contaminants, controlled substances, petroleum, or petroleum products, or mine-scarred land.
+Notes A brownfield site is defined in CERCLA § 101(39) as real property, the expansion, redevelopment, or reuse of which may be complicated by the presence or potential presence of hazardous substances, pollutants, contaminants, controlled substances, petroleum, or petroleum products, or is mine-scarred land.

-The Brownfield Community-Wide Assessment Grant for States and Tribes will be awarded in the form of a cooperative agreement.
-Cooperative agreements require the EPA Project Officer to be substantially involved in overseeing the work performed by the selected recipients.
+Brownfield Community-Wide Assessment Grants for States and Tribes will be awarded as cooperative agreements.
+Cooperative agreements require the EPA Project Officer to be substantially involved in overseeing the work performed by selected recipients.

-For examples of grant project accomplishments across the country, please see the EPA Brownfield Grant Recipients Success Stories.
-For more information on a range of brownfield funding topics, please refer to the FY24 FAQs.
+For examples of grant project accomplishments across the country, please see the EPA Brownfield Grant Recipients’ Success Stories.
+For more information on a range of brownfield funding topics, please refer to the EPA’s Brownfields Webpage

 Contact Information For a full list of EPA Regional Brownfield program contacts,